openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Node-selector/node-selector.md

 ![Node selector modal ](img/Node-selector-1-1.jpg)
 On typing some value within any of the fields, the Node Checker will check for nodes with matching labels, with a time out of [1] second to kick in.
+Entering only the key will create a 'Key=Exist' node selector.

 ![Node selector modal ](img/Node-selector-1-2.jpg)
 In case a match found, The Node Checker will fire a positive feedback.